“Whoever dwells in the secret place of the Most High Shall abide under the shadow of the Almighty.” Psalm 91:1

 Psalm 91 is well-known and frequently prayed in times of danger.
 But it opens with a very clear condition: “Whoever dwells in the secret place of the Most High”

 Psalm 91:1 makes it perfectly clear that not everyone “will rest in the shadow of the Almighty.”
 Not every believer, not every Christian, but only those who dwell in God’s secret place.
-So yes, while this is a wonderful prayer to pray, and while we have a merciful God who hears prayer, we should be mindful of this condition – and see it as an invitation!
-The condition set is in fact a wonderful one.
+So yes, while this is a wonderful prayer to pray, and while we have a merciful God who hears prayer, we should be mindful of this condition – and see it as an invite, to which we should RSVP!

 Dwelling – a habitual residence